 The week after I receive your assignment, I'll hand it back with suggestions.
 Keep these copies!
-These annotated assignments should be collected in a file folder, due April 15 (the Thursday before the final week of class), accompanied by new revisions of all poems.
-Put the folder in my mailbox in Turlington 4301 or on my porch.
-There's no midterm, no final, just the hard work of poems.
-I may on occasion ask to see your notes, which will be marked from 0-5 and count in your final grade.
+These annotated assignments should be collected in a file folder, due April 14 (the Thursday before the last week of class), accompanied by new revisions of all poems.
+There is no midterm, no final, no paper, just the hard work of poems.